Tea Farms Malawi: A Host's Practical Visit Tips

 After hosting hundreds of tea-curious guests, the same handful of errors come up again and again.
 Here they are, so you don't make them.

-1. Treating it as a day trip from Lilongwe.
+1. Treating it as an independent visit from Lilongwe.
 Lilongwe to Thyolo is five hours each way.
 By the time you arrive, the morning light is gone and the factories are winding down.
-Base yourself in Blantyre, Limbe or — ideally — on the estate itself.
+Base yourself in Blantyre, Limbe or — ideally — in the highlands.

 2. Arriving without booking.
 Covered above, but worth repeating.
 Forty-eight hours of WhatsApp lead time saves you from a wasted morning.